Airport boss says travellers faking disabilities to bypass queues

-UK airports say travellers are claiming wheelchair assistance to bypass queues after a twenty per cent spike in use during the summer travel chaos.
+UK airports say travellers are claiming wheelchair assistance to bypass queues after an unexpected spike in use during the July travel chaos.

 Wheelchair requests have risen by a fifth at London Heathrow and Birmingham airports.

-On Tuesday Heathrow chief executive John Holland-Kaye said support requests for disabled passengers is at an "all-time high".
+On Tuesday Heathrow chief executive John Holland-Kaye said support requests for disabled passenger assistance is at an "all-time high" and not all of them are genuine.

 Talking to LBC Radio the airport boss said that they were aware of fraudulent claims for wheelchair use.